codefresh-io/cap-docs.codefresh.io/_docs/runtime/download-runtime-logs.md

 ### View/download logs for runtime components
 View online logs for any runtime component, and if needed, download the log file for offline viewing and analysis.
 Online logs show up to 1000 of the most recent events (lines), updated in real time.
-Downloaded logs include up to 1000 lines of the most recent events at the time of download.
+Downloaded logs include all the events from the application launch to the date and time of download.

 1. In the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. If needed, switch to **List View**, and then select the runtime.